 1: From head to toe, smear a layer of Cerave Moisturizing Cream.
 This product does contain parabens, and it’s not the crunchiest moisturizer, but I still feel comfortable using it because of it’s effectiveness and because I limit my kids’ exposure to parabens elsewhere.
 Also, the toxicity of parabens is debatable.

 2: Next, smear on a thick layer of Aquaphor.
 Baby might feel a little goopy after this, but that’s okay, itchy eczema is more bothersome than the goopiness.

 devil eczema is gone, it’s important to maintain the daily bath and moisturizing routine, or else eczema will slither it’s way back in.

-Also, during these times of clear healthy skin I love using this Shea Moisture Nighttime Baby Lotion with Manuka Honey and Provence Lavender on my baby.
-It smells heavenly, and we’ve never had a bad reaction to this lotion or any of the other Shea Moisture products.
+Also, during these times of clear healthy skin I absolutely love using this Shea Moisture Nighttime Baby Lotion with Manuka Honey and Provence Lavender.
+It smells so freakin’ good and it will make you want to inhale your baby.
+Also, we’ve never had a bad reaction to this lotion or any of the other Shea Moisture products.

 Quick Tip: If you are nervous to use a scent on your babies sensitive skin, but you love the smell, just rub a small amount on your hands and then rub your hands on baby’s clothing, and viola!
 A heavenly scented baby without the risk of a skin reaction.